 Dr. Martin Giniger of Power Swabs says that flossing directly contributes to teeth whitening because the gentle scraping action helps lift away the surface stains and polish the surface of the teeth.

-There are floss brands that even offer whitening types—some have microscopic abrasive silica particles, while some are treated with calcium peroxide.
+There are brands that offer whitening properties.
+Some even have microscopic abrasive silica.
+Other brands contain calcium peroxide.

 6. Apple Cider Vinegar